Bunsan/TechNodeFirmaCraft/README.md

 - Ore Gen is working, need to tweak balance
 - So much balancing
 - Resourcepack stuff
+- Can make most recipe.removeShaped/Shapeless just recipe.remove, will clean up scripts a lot.

 If you are crazy enough to try please log any issues that you find.
 Just try and see if I've even integrated that mods item/blocks into the pack by searching the modtweaker script.